 - This video by the Young Turks, which shows short clips from a heavily criticized commercial as part of a conversation on why it offended viewers.

 - This video by Secular Talk, which criticizes a political figure for endorsing an unproven treatment for diabetes.

 - Buffy vs Edward: Twilight Remixed -- [original version], a remix video that compares the ways women are portrayed in two vampire-related works targeted at teens.

 - "No Offense", a video uploaded by the National Organization for Marriage, which uses a clip of a celebrity as an example of rude behavior.

 If you’d like to learn more about fair use, there are many resources available online.
-The following sites are for educational purposes only and are not endorsed by YouTube:
+The following sites are for educational purposes only and aren't endorsed by YouTube:

-- The Center for Media and Social Impact’s “Code of Best Practices in Fair Use for Online Video”
+- Center for Media and Social Impact’s “Code of Best Practices in Fair Use for Online Video”

-- The Digital Media Law Project's detailed explanation of the Four Factors
+- Digital Media Law Project's detailed explanation of the Four Factors

 - US Copyright Office’s fair use index